mongodb/terraform-provider-mongodbatlas/examples/gcp-atlas-privatelink/Readme.md

 **1\.
 Ensure your Google credentials are set up.**

 1. Install the GCloud SDK by following the steps from the [official GCP documentation](https://cloud.google.com/sdk/docs/install).
-2. Run the command `gcloud init` and this will take you to the default browser and perform the authentication.
+2. Run the command `gcloud init` and authenticate with GCP.
-3. Once authenticated, it will appear an input to choose the project.
-After is chosen it will appear a message about SDK is configured:
+3. Once authenticated you will need to select a project to use.
+After you select a project a success message will appear, see the example below.
+You are then ready to proceed.
 ```
 ⇒  gcloud init
 You are logged in as: [user@example.com].